00AbHi00/ipl/README.md

 # ipl
-In this repository using python with libraries i have created a ipl simulator.
-I have also included proper documentation of how i achieved this task.
+In this repository using python and libraries like csv and random i have created a ipl simulator.

 this ipl simulation was created by Abhishek Silwal with a little help from ChatGpt.